human-pangenomics/hpp_production_workflows/coverage/docs/coverage/README.md

 bedtools intersect -a ${PREFIX}.combined.duplicated.bed -b high_mapq.bed > dup_to_hap.bed
 cat dup_to_hap.bed ${PREFIX}.combined.haploid.bed | bedtools sort -i - | bedtools merge -i - > ${PREFIX}.dup_corrected.haploid.bed
 ````
+The duplication corrected bed files are available in the `dup_corrected` subdirectory.(More info in the [results section](https://github.com/human-pangenomics/hpp_production_workflows/tree/asset/coverage/docs/coverage#results-availability))

 In the final bed files there is a noticeable number of very short blocks (a few bases or a few tens of bases long).
 They are very prone to be falsely categorized into one of the components.
 To increase the specificity we have merged the blocks closer than 100 and then removed the ones shorter than 1Kb.
 (Look at the results section, the filtered bed files are available in the `filtered` subdirectory).
-These numbers may change in the next releases to make the blocks more contiguous.

 ### Known issues
 1. Some regions are falsely flagged as collapsed.
 The reason is that the equivalent region in the other haplotype is not assembled correctly so the reads from two haplotypes are aligned to only one of them.
 This flagging can be useful since it points to a region whose counterpart in the other haplotype is not assembled correctly or not assembled at all.